6 Must-Have MCP Servers for Web Developers

 2. Real productivity gains — Solves actual problems in your workflow, not just novelty features

-3. Easy integration — Works seamlessly with popular AI tools like Claude Desktop, Claude Code, Cursor, and VS Code
+3. Easy integration — Works seamlessly with popular AI tools like Claude Desktop, Claude Code, Cursor, and Windsurf

 4. Clear documentation — You can get up and running quickly without extensive troubleshooting